Optimizers: Navigating the Loss Landscape

 3. Adam: The Adaptive Expert

-Adam (Adaptive Moment Estimation) combines the best of Momentum and RMSprop.
-It adapts the learning rate for each parameter.
+Adam (Adaptive Moment Estimation) combines Momentum with RMSprop (another optimizer) to adapt the learning rate for each individual parameter.

 4. Interactive: The Optimizer Race